Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 sudo iptables -A INPUT -p tcp --dport 4000 -s MOODLE_SERVER_IP_HERE -j ACCEPT sudo iptables -A INPUT -p tcp --dport 4000 -j DROP
 ```

+Notice to replace the ```MOODLE_SERVER_IP_HERE``` with the server IP.

+And that's it about Jobe server!
+Next, you should install the CodeRunner plugin into your Moodle.

 ## 2 / 2: Installing CodeRunner Moodle Plugin